 The Open World Leadership Center is an independent agency in the legislative branch created in December 2000 (P.L.
 106-554) to house the Open World Program, an exchange that was originally established for emerging Russian leaders.
 In February 2003, Congress expanded the scope of Open World to include the 11 other FREEDOM Support Act countries and the Baltics.
 Since December 2004, the Center has been authorized by Congress to expand to any country designated by the Open World Board of Trustees, which includes both Congressional leaders and private American citizens.
-The Board in July 2006 approved initiating small expansion countries in 2007 with Azerbaijan, Georgia, Kyrgystan, Moldova, and Tajikistan.
-Kazakhstan was added in 2007 with hosting scheduled for April 2008.
-The Center is located at the Library of Congress.
+With Board approval, the participating countries in FY 2009 were Azerbaijan, Georgia, Kazakhstan, Kyrgystan, Moldova, Russia, Tajikistan, and Turkmenistan.
+The Center's Washington, D.C., office is located at the Library of Congress.